blog posts

 If there are nested loops, continue jumps to the beginning of the inner loop.

-The continue command we’ve talked about so far is unlabeled, which prevents the execution of the remaining commands of the innermost loops for, while and do… while.
+The continue command we’ve discussed so far is unlabeled, which prevents the execution of the remaining commands of the innermost loops for, while, and do… while.

-Another form of the continue command is the tagged form, which can be used to skip executing commands inside the outer loop.
+Another form of the continue Command is the tagged form, which can skip executing commands inside the outer loop.

 Here is the label ID.